Honors Scholars Program

-For students beginning the Honors Program in Fall 2020 and later:
+For students beginning the Honors Schloars Program in Fall 2020 and later:

-- Integrated Curriculum: The curriculum will consist of a common set of five Honors seminars.
+- Integrated Curriculum: The curriculum consists of a common set of five Honors seminars that students move through with their cohort.
+Each course builds on the next with scaffolded learning outcomes and civic engagement through developmental experiential learning activities.
 Through interdisciplinary courses, one of which will be team-taught in two different Ways of Thinking, students will learn to apply concepts, methods, theories and skills to complex social issues.
-Students move through the five common seminars of the Honors Program with their year’s cohort.
-Each course builds on the next with scaffolded learning outcomes and civic engagement through developmental experiential learning activities.
-Students meet Integration Curriculum requirements in the five Honors seminars
+Students meet Integration Curriculum requirements in the five Honors seminars.

 - Collaborative Leadership: The program embeds learning goals developed from the “Social Change Model of Leadership.”
 It features a collaborative understanding of leadership and a commitment to the common good that is consonant with the Benedictine notions of the responsibilities of living in community and with the aspirations of CSB/SJU for transformative inclusivity.